-Social media posting requests should be directed to the Marketing and Public Relations Coordinator through the Staff Liaison.
+Social media posting requests should be directed to the Director of Marcom through the Staff Liaison.

-E-bulletins
+E-Bulletins

 The NHBA e-Bulletin is a regular weekly newsletter sent electronically to all Bar members.
 Committees may request, through their Staff Liaison, that items be publicized to the Bar membership to promote, for example, resources or to solicit information for the committee from the Bar as a whole; or for other purposes that both advance the interests of the committee and are relevant and of potential assistance to the Bar as a whole.